circonus/docs/content/irondb/tools/irondb-relay.md

 #### journal replicate_concurrency

-Establishes this number of concurrent threads for writing from the journals into the cluster nodes, improving exgestion throughput.
+Establishes this number of concurrent threads for writing from the journals into the IRONdb cluster, improving throughput.

 Default: 1